Increasingly normal: Guns seen outside vote-counting centers

 Elections officials in several states where Democrat Joe Biden was ahead said the anger outside their doors made them fear for the safety of their employees.

-Roughly 100 Trump supporters gathered for a third straight day Friday in front of the elections center in Phoenix, where hundreds of workers were processing and counting ballots.
+“I’m here to protect a peaceful protest,” said Keith Owen, who carried a black, semiautomatic assault rifle and wore a handgun in a holster strapped to his leg.
+His vest held extra ammunition.
+He described himself as a veteran who served in Afghanistan and now lives in Arizona.

-“When we start auditing some of these voter rolls, their fraud may actually be exposed,” conservative activist Charlie Kirk told the crowd, eliciting cheers.
+He was among roughly 100 Trump supporters gathered for a third straight day Friday in front of the Phoenix elections center, where hundreds of workers were processing and counting ballots.

 All-access digital subscription